Eakempreet/SPROUT-smart-plant-monitor/README.md

 The motivation for building SPROUT came from observing a recurring real-world problem.

 Plants in open or semi-open environments are often damaged by small animals such as monkeys or squirrels.
-These animals disturb the soil, damage roots, or break stems—usually when no one is around to notice it in time.
+These animals disturb the soil, damage roots, or break stems usually when no one is around to notice it in time.

 SPROUT was built to act as a simple monitoring and protection layer.
 Instead of relying on constant human supervision, the system observes key conditions around a plant and responds locally when unusual activity is detected.